allape/OTK/README.md

-# OTK - Open Touch Keyboard on Windows 11 using CPP, and a AutoHotkey script to use it globally.
+# OTK - Open Touch Keyboard on Windows 11 using CPP, and an AutoHotkey script to use it globally.

 # Build
 - Download and install `Visual Studio 2022`